phoenixbox/priceblocs/README.md

 - Import `PriceBlocs` and initialize it with both:
   - `api_key`: your PriceBlocs publishable API key
-  - `prices`: your set of prices you want to show to customers
+  - `prices`: set of prices you want to show to customers
 - You can also pass additional checkout configuration options like a customer id / email

 ```javascript